MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M07-empower-workforce-copilot-operations/4-compare-reporting-results.md

----
-durationInMinutes:6
-title:Exercise: Compare reporting results using Copilot in Word
+# Compare reporting results using Copilot in Word
 ---
 One of the popular things about Copilot for Microsoft 365 is that you can use its various copilots to access public data on the web.
 You're not limited to just Microsoft Copilot (Bing chat), which is Copilot built into the Bing browser.
 But while different copilots can access the web, the level of detail that each copilot provides may differ.
 For example, if you ask a question about a boiler versus furnace heating system in Microsoft Copilot, the results are far more detailed than if you ask the same question in Microsoft Loop.